chris-hedemann/ml-project-air-pollution/README.md

 # ML project
-This is a notebook on our ML project.
+This is a notebook on our ML project for predicting air pollution in African cities.
+We are still cleaning things up, please come back in a week or so :-)

-Topic: Real estate agent's recommendations for a customer (buyer), based on data about house units sold in one year.
+27.4.2023

+Topic: Prediction PM10 concentrations based on weather conditions in African cities.
 Team: Christopher Hedemann, Stephen Kelly, Sarah Wiesner
 Bootcamp: neuefische Data Science 01/2023